clearlinux/clear-linux-documentation/README.rst

    Build finished.
 The HTML pages are in _build/html.

-Open one of these pages in a web browser to view the rendered documentation.
-If needed, you can copy the contents of the oldindex.rst into the generated index file, re-run :command:`make`, to generate the new HTML, and your local Table of Contents should index and update accordingly.
+Open one of the .html pages in a web browser to view the rendered documentation.
+If needed, you can copy the contents of the oldindex.rst into the generated index file, re-run :command:`make`, to generate the new HTML, and your local Table of Contents should update accordingly.

-For tips on how to contribute documentation formatted in the .rst style needed to integrate on the Clearlinux.org website, please see `Theming Sphinx`_.
+For tips on how to contribute documentation formatted in the .rst style needed to integrate beautifully on the clearlinux.org website, please see `Theming Sphinx`_.

 .. _Sphinx: http://sphinx-doc.org/